-Dege Parkhang Sutra-Printing House was first built in 1729 with an area of about 1600 square meters.
-It maintains over 320,000 sutras plates, covering 70% of Tibet’s literary heritage.
+Dege Parkhang Sutra-Printing House or called Dege Parkhang was first built in 1729 with an area of about 1600 square meters.
+It maintains over 320,000 sutras plates, covering 70% of Tibet’s literary heritage, therefore, Dege Parkhang is listed as the “No.1 among the Three Great Printing Houses in Tibetan Areas” (together with those at Potala Palace and Labrang Monastery).
 Being praised as the Encyclopedia of Tibetan Culture, the Dazzling Cultural Pearl in Tibetan Area and the Treasury under the Snowy Mountain, Dege Parkhang Sutra-Printing House truly lives up to its reputation.
 It was listed in National Key Cultural Protection Unites by the State Council in 1996, and then the technique of Woodblock Printing was listed in the Represents of Human Non-material Cultural Industry by UNESCO.

 Either in traditional Tibetan building or in bookshelf, you can easily find orderly placed woodblocks, exquisite fresco and Sutra.
 Well-preserved 270,000 woodblocks are the one and only in the world.